 Gibson Dunn announced April 14 that it had decided to push its U.S. summer program start date back to June 15, from its typical start date in mid-May and said it does not yet know whether the program will be held in person or conducted remotely.
 On May 18, the firm said the program will run for six weeks, but the firm will pay participants for the amount of time they had originally committed to it.

 Goldberg Segalla on March 24 confirmed to Law360 that it had made an undisclosed reduction to its staff.
 On April 9, the firm further announced plans to temporarily reduce partner draws by 10% to 20% beginning with the May 8 payroll and to suspend its matching contributions to 401(k) accounts.
+On Aug.
+31, the firm announced it restored partner draws and senior administrative leaders' salaries to prepandemic levels and has begun rehiring certain staff members who had been let go earlier in the year, as well as hiring 13 new attorneys in order to keep up with client demand.

 Greenberg Traurig announced April 15 it had dropped its summer associate program.
 Those who had been selected will receive offers to join the law firm as summer associates again in 2021 or as first-year associates, depending on their graduation dates.
 The associates will also receive pay advances in July.
 The firm said it may be able to hire one or more of the students scheduled for the program as hourly interns when offices reopen.
 The firm also said its first-year associates scheduled to start in September may see their start dates delayed until January 2021.
+On Oct.
+16, the firm confirmed it is offering voluntary buyouts to staff members in the U.S. as it continues to adapt to remote working, but agreed to raise severance pay by 50% of what it typically shells out and extend post-departure health care coverage by six months.

 Greenspoon Marder told Law360 on April 15 that the more than 240-attorney firm had let go of 40 staff members and five lawyers and had implemented unspecified salary reductions.